-- 3. Written tests are taken at Spartan College within forty-five (45) days of graduation or at the designated off-site testing location for Riverside, CA campus students. - 4.
-Successful completion and passing of practice exams with a score of at least 85% in each of the three (3) subject areas (General, Airframe, and Powerplant).
+- 2. Student will meet with Financial Aid prior to completion certificate and voucher issuance. - 3.
+Written tests are taken at Spartan College or approved testing center within forty-five (45) days of graduation.
+Exceptions may be granted for mitigating circumstances up to a maximum of sixty (60) days of graduation. - 4.
+Successful completion and passing of practice exams with a score of at least 90% in each of the three (3) subject areas (General, Airframe, and Powerplant).